Repost from 2015. Edited, updated, and corrected.

-A boy dreams of being a major league baseball player some day.
+A boy dreams of being a major league baseball player someday.
 His parents were both athletes in their younger years, having some success at the high school and college level,

 Tee-Ball.
 Little League.
 Pony League.
 High School Baseball.
 College Baseball.

-At every level, he excelled.
+At every level, he excels.

-Finally, his big day came.
+Finally, his big day comes.